ProgrammingAway/CodingChallenges/TicTacToe/blog.md

  - check if that play was a winning play
  - increment the count and repeat the while command

 This code worked, unless if no one won.
 We need to handle the possibility of a draw.
 The way I handled this problem is to use the count variable that tracks the number of plays.
-The maximum number of plays for a TTT game is 9.
+The maximum number of plays for a Tic Tac Toe game is 9.
 If no one has won after 9 turns (or 8 if counting from 0), then the game is a draw.
 So this requires us to send the count variable to the checkForWin() function and make the following changes:

 <code>
 def checkForWin(count):